 Seat Time: 2.5hrs

-This course will familiarize the learner with the crime of money laundering in particular to his/her position as a Trust Manager.
+This course has been adapted for Credit Unions and will familiarize the learner with the crime of money laundering in particular to his/her position as a Trust Manager.
 This course will also provide a comprehensive overview of red flags and suspicious activity so that s/he may be able to recognize and report indicators.
 After completing this program, the learner will understand how to:

 - Recognize the red flags of money laundering.